Bloomberg as mayor: A New York that sparkled, and chafed

 Those days were packed with problems: enduring outages, gas shortages, senior citizens stranded in high-rises where elevators didn’t work.

-Bloomberg embarked on home-repair initiatives that drew initial praise for performing basic fixes on 20,000 dwellings in five months, but led to years-long delays for more substantial repairs.
+Bloomberg embarked on home-repair initiatives that drew initial praise for performing basic fixes on 20,000 dwellings in five months, but led to yearslong delays for more substantial repairs.

 He also proposed a $20 billion plan to protect New York with levees, flood gates and other defenses.

 AUG.
-12, 2013: The stop-and-frisk strikedown.
+12, 2013: The stop-and-frisk strike down.

 During the Bloomberg administration, civil rights groups went to court to end the NYPD’s use of a tactic known as “stop and frisk,” which involved detaining, questioning and sometimes searching people deemed suspicious by officers.